This Day In Music: February 7

 February 7, 2001 ~ Lucille Wood Smith, commonly known as singer, actress, songwriter Dale Evans passed away in Apple Valley, California, USA ~ Third wife of singing cowboy Roy Rogers, with whom she formed a successful on- and off-screen team starring in numerous films.
 The couple remained married until Rogers' death in 1998 ~ Smith was born in 1912

-February 7, 2000 ~ Christopher Lee Rios, commonly known as rapper Big Pun, passed away in White Plains, New York, USA ~ Discovered by Fat Joe, guesting on the 1995 album Jealous One's Envy.
+February 7, 2000 ~ Christopher Lee Rios, commonly known as East Coast hip hop, gangsta rap, boom bap rapper Big Pun, passed away in White Plains, New York, USA ~ Discovered by Fat Joe, guesting on the 1995 album Jealous One's Envy.
 Released his solo debut Capital Punishment, in 2017, the first solo hip-hop album by a Latino artist to go Platinum.
-Has worked with the Full-A-Clips, Lyrical Assassin, the Beatnuts, Terror Squad, Noreaga, Donell Jones, Ashanti, his son Chris Rivers, Shaquille O'Neal, Easy Mo Bee, Delinquent Habits, and Heavy D ~ Ross was born in 1971
+Has worked with the Full-A-Clips, Lyrical Assassin, the Beatnuts, Terror Squad, Noreaga, Donell Jones, Ashanti, his son Chris Rivers, Shaquille O'Neal, Easy Mo Bee, Delinquent Habits, and Heavy D ~ Rios was born in 1971

 February 7, 2000 ~ Hard rock, blues rock, boogie rock guitarist, singer, songwriter Dave Peverett, also known as Lonesome Dave Peverett, passed away in Orlando, Florida, USA ~ Member of blues rock outfit Savoy Brown from 1967 through 1970, including on the acclaimed albums Blue Matter and Raw Sienna.
 Best known as lead singer, co-founding and constant member of Foghat, known best for their 1975 Fool For The City album which spawned the Billboard Hot 100 top 20 hit Slow Ride ~ Peverett was born in 1943

-February 7, 1999 ~ Jazz pianist, singer, songwriter, actor Bobby Troup, full name Robert Wesley Jr, passed away in Los Angeles, California, USA ~ Best remembered for writing the Route 66, covered by Nat King Cole, Chuck Berry, the Rolling Stones, Them, and many more.
-Produced Julie London's 1955 hit Cry Me A River.
-Has released solo albums since the early-1950s ~ Troup was born in 1918
+February 7, 1999 ~ Jazz pianist, singer, songwriter, actor Bobby Troup, full name Robert Wesley Jr, passed away in Los Angeles, California, USA ~ Best remembered for writing Get Your Kicks On Route 66, first recorded by Nat King Cole in 1946, and covered by over an estimated 400 artists including Louis Jordan, Chuck Berry, the Rolling Stones, Dr Feelgood, and Asleep At The Wheel.
+As an actor best known for portraying the role of Dr Joe in the TV series Emergency opposite his wife Julie London.
+Prior to marrying London in 1959, Troup has also produced her 1955 hit Cry Me A River.
+Troup has also released over a dozen albums as a solo artist, starting in the early 1950s ~ Troup was born in 1918

-February 7, 1997 ~ Drummer Ashwin Sood and singer Sarah McLachlan marry in Negril, Jamaica ~ Sood is known for backing his wife on her best-known albums.
-The couple have two daughters, India and Taja, and would divorce in 2008
+February 7, 1997 ~ Drummer Ashwin Sood and singer Sarah McLachlan marry in Negril, Jamaica ~ Sood is known primarily for backing his wife on her best-known albums, prior to, during, and after their marriage, including on the acclaimed albums Fumbling Towards Ecstasy, Good Enough, and Shine On.
+The couple have two daughters, India and Taja, and divorced in 2008

 February 7, 1994 ~ Conductor, composer Witold Lutoslawski, full name Witold Roman Lutoslawski, passed away in Warsaw, Poland ~ Among the major 20th century composers.
 Critically acclaimed as possibly the greatest Polish composer since Karol Szymanowski and possibly the greatest since Frédéric Chopin.
 Known best for his symphonies and concertos, notably Variations On A Theme By Paganini, and Concerto For Orchestra ~ Lutoslawski was born in 1913